aletheia-foundation/aletheia-admin/README.md

 However, do not feel that you are limited to these roles.
 The above are just what we've found would be useful, we are open to any form of contribution.

-## So I can be a part of this communuity.
+## So I can be a part of this community.
 How do I start?

 Below are some useful resources:
 * [Aletheia whitepaper](https://github.com/aletheia-foundation/whitepaper) - this will give you fully formed idea of the vision and goals of Aletheia.